njben/fedramp-iaas-webapp/README.md

 	[![Deploy to Azure](http://azuredeploy.net/AzureGov.png)](https://portal.azure.us/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmik-e-kim%2Ffedramp-iaas-webapp%2FSQL2017%2Fazuredeploy.json)

 4. When the deployment completes, there is a post-deployment script in the repository for registering and initiating initial backup.
-This step can be completed before or after configuring the VM environment for your solution.
+This step can be completed before or after configuring the VM environment for your application.

 ### PRE-DEPLOYMENT